hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 * <b>PROS</b>
   * It is easy and fast to predict class of test data set.
 It also performs well in multi class prediction.
   * When assumption of independence holds, a Naive Bayes classifier performs better compare to other models like logistic regression and you need less training data.
-  * It perform well in case of categorical input variables compared to numerical variable(s).
+  * It performs well in case of categorical input variables compared to numerical variable(s).
 For numerical variable, normal distribution is assumed (bell curve, which is a strong assumption).
 * <b>CONS</b>
   * If categorical variable has a category (in test data set), which was not observed in training data set, then model will assign a 0 (zero) probability and will be unable to make a prediction.
 This is often known as <b>“Zero Frequency”</b>.
 To solve this, we can use the smoothing technique.
 One of the simplest smoothing techniques is called <b>Laplace Smoothing</b>.
     * Detailed formulas for laplace smoothing: https://towardsdatascience.com/introduction-to-na%C3%AFve-bayes-classifier-fa59e3e24aaf